diogocarasco/curotec/README.md

 * Add filtering and sorting options in dashboard.
 * Add automated CI/CD checks to fail builds on new high-priority debt.
-* Integrate with **Bubble.io** for higher-level reporting and management dashboards.
+* This implementation is ready to integrate with **Bubble.io** for higher-level reporting and management dashboards.
 * Expand technical debt detection to additional categories like performance issues, security gaps, and code complexity.